-Slide Show: Taking the images that have been taken over a lifetime and putting them to music as a slideshow, a production if you will bring back the memories even better than words.
+Taking the images of a lifetime and putting them to music as a slideshow will bring back the memories even better than words.
 All the guests can watch the slide show as it plays over and over again, remembering the lives of their loved ones throughout the years.
-Them as little kids, them as high school graduates.
-See them at their weddings, on their vacations, and at the kids birthday parties, all the memories come flooding back with the photos.
+Them as little kids and as high school graduates.
+See them at their weddings, on their vacations, and at the kids birthday parties.
+All the memories come flooding back with the photos.
 The slide show can be put on a USB stick or DVD to play at a reception.

 Prices for Celebration of Life videos begin at $250.
 This price includes one location, be it the funeral home, the church or the graveside.
 Additional locations are $100 each.
 So if you would like the Rosery filmed on one evening and then the Mass and Graveside filmed the following day the total would be $450.
 All footage is edited and delivered on a USB stick for viewing on a computer or smart TV, or on a BluRay disk.